jiequancui/ResLT/README.md

-# ResLT: Residual Learning for Long-tailed Recognition
+# ResLT: Residual Learning for Long-tailed Recognition (TPAMI 2022)
 This repository contains the implementation code for paper:
 **Residual Learning for Long-tailed Recognition** https://arxiv.org/abs/2101.10633